SJasonP/FoldersGuard/README.md

 ## Status

 FoldersGuard is a work in progress.

-It currently includes:

-- A Go core for scanning, planning, encrypting, restoring, verifying, sharing, and modifying protected folder projects.
-- A CLI named `foldersguard`, with `fg` intended as its short alias.
-- A Wails desktop WebUI backed by the same Go core.
-- A React and Ant Design frontend with English and Simplified Chinese localization.
-- SQLCipher-backed `.fg` project databases and `.fgs` share databases.
-- Support for split large files, preserved directory hierarchy, UUID visible names, and portable filesystem metadata.
+It currently includes a Go core, a CLI, a Wails desktop WebUI, SQLCipher-backed `.fg` and `.fgs` databases, English and Simplified Chinese localization, and release scripts for signed and notarized macOS builds.

 The implementation should be treated as experimental software until independently reviewed and tested.